deeplearning4j/deeplearning4j/overview.md

 # ND4J

-ND4J is the numerical processing library for DeepLearning4J
+ND4J is the numerical processing library for DeepLearning4J, a tensor library, the JVM's answer to Numpy.

 ### Github Repo